gayathri-priyanka-ramesh/Training-Feedback-System-v1/README.md

-# Training-Feedback-System-v1
+# Training-Feedback-System

-## Problem Statement
+## Taking on the Challenge
 The "Training Feedback System" is intended to address the following challenges:
 •	The need to collect and analyze feedback from participants who attend training sessions or workshops to evaluate training program effectiveness.
 •	Inefficient manual feedback collection methods, which often result in incomplete or delayed feedback.